ditrit/leto-modelizer-plugin-core/guides/documentations/essentials.md

 ### Custom Layout

-We use the [Elk library](https://eclipse.dev/elk/) to automatically arrange all components with optimal position.
-Check out the ElkLayout Class to learn how Elk is used for generating a layout.
+We use a custom algorithm to automatically arrange all components with optimal position.

 We structured the code to be able to implement another way of managing the layout.

-Check out the DefaultLayout Class with `arrangeComponentsPosition` and `repositionComponent` methods that can be overridden to implement your own algorithm for automatic components layout.
+Check out the DefaultLayout Class with `generateComponentsLayout` and `resize` methods that can be overridden to implement your own algorithm for automatic components layout.

 ### Custom component template